deepak7642/deepak7642/README.md

 *Apr 2024 – Present | Work From Home Internship with Job*

 * Work :- I'm contributing towards their developing predictive models critical for enhancing agricultural decision-making.
 My role involves not only technical model development but also the strategic application of these models in revenue-generating projects, underscoring my ability to contribute directly to business outcomes.

+Note - Currently I'm working and leading the Market Price Forecast project and company willing to considering it under Provisional Patent.

 #### **ML Engineer & ML Team Lead | Rework AI**

 *Mar 2023 – Sep 2023 | Work From Home Internship*

-* Work :-  I led a team in developing HR solutions designed to streamline the recruitment process, incorporating advanced NLP techniques and machine learning algorithms.
+* Work :-  I led a AI/ML team in developing HR solutions designed to streamline the recruitment process, incorporating advanced NLP techniques and machine learning algorithms.
 Our solutions were directly responsible for improving the efficiency and efficacy of hiring practices, showcasing my leadership in handling projects that positively impact the company's operations and revenue.

+Note - These solutions enhanced the company's recruitment efficiency.

 #### **Data Analyst Engineer | Resolute.AI**